Georgia

 Key requirements

-Income shown here is a soft floor for “remote lifestyle viability,” not a single statutory permit threshold — real permits (work, investment, tax residence) each have their own rules.
+Income shown here is a rough floor for living remotely, not one fixed permit amount.
+Work, investment, and tax-residence permits each have their own rules.

 • SavingsNot modeled as required